n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awss3.md

 On this page, you'll find a list of operations the AWS S3 node supports and links to more resources.

 !!! note "Credentials"
-  Refer to the [AWS S3 credentials](https://docs.n8n.io/integrations/builtin/credentials/aws/){:target=_blank .external-link} for guidance on setting up authentication.
+  Refer to the [AWS S3 credentials](https://docs.n8n.io/integrations/builtin/credentials/aws/) for guidance on setting up authentication.

 !!! note "Examples & Templates"
   For example, usage and templates to help you get started, take a look at n8n's [AWS S3 integrations](https://n8n.io/integrations/aws-s3/){:target=_blank .external-link} list.